paudelumesh/DataStructuresAndAlgorithms/README.md

 # DataStructuresAndAlgorithms

-This is a repo to maintain my work and practices on Data structure and algorithm.
+This is a repo to maintain my work and practices on Data Structures and Algorithms.